 The director of new business development and strategy at Redmas Digital, an enterprising start-up, needs to write two sales e-mail templates for Redmas’s newest pet project, YouPostIt!
 One of the e-mails is for leads that the company has not done business with before (cold leads) and the other is for leads that the company has done business with before (warm leads).
 The director has to write concise e-mails with high “skim value.”
 He must distill a large amount of information regarding the company value proposition and company history in an engaging way. <br><br>YouPostIt! is an experimental marketing company owned by Redmas Digital.
 The concept is simple: consumers get a chance to send physical postcards for free.
 Consumers log in at YouPostIt.com, upload a photo and write a short note, and then choose a border to go around the picture on the postcard (the border is a corporate logo).
 The business that occupies the border of the postcard assumes the cost of the postcard.
 Businesses have the opportunity to include coupons on the physical postcard and via an e-mail notification message after sending.
 How can the director write these sales e-mails to businesses he believes will want to pay for consumers’ postcards?

-November 29, 2010, was “Cyber Monday,” one of the busiest online shopping days of the year, with the potential to approach $1 billion in online sales in North America.
+November 29, 2010 was "Cyber Monday," one of the busiest online shopping days of the year, with the potential to approach $1 billion in online sales in North America.
 The chief designer of fashion company Donna Karan New York (DKNY) was facing a difficult situation.
-On this particular Cyber Monday, activists for the animal rights group People for the Ethical Treatment of Animals (PETA) had posted simultaneous messages on DKNY’s Facebook page.
-Anyone viewing the page could not fail to discern the “DK Bunny Butcher” message.
+On this particular Cyber Monday, activists for the animal-rights group People for the Ethical Treatment of Animals (PETA) had posted simultaneous messages on DKNY's Facebook page.
+Anyone viewing the page could not fail to discern the message, "DK Bunny Butcher."
 This action by PETA was the culmination of several years, beginning in 2005, of attempting to convince DKNY to stop using fur in its collections.
-This November 29 message was a sharp reminder to both DKNY and its Cyber Monday customers that, up to this point, the company had refused to stop using fur.
-It was available to be viewed by DKNY’s over 200,000 Facebook fans as well as millions of online Cyber Monday shoppers.
-The chief designer was unsure how to respond: on one hand was the desire to clearly explain the use of fur, but on the other was the desire to avoid escalating the publicity surrounding the matter.
-She needed an immediate strategy that would retain her brand’s image and protect future sales.
+This November 29 message was a sharp reminder to both DKNY and its Cyber Monday customers that, to this point, the company had refused to stop including fur.
+This message was available to be viewed by DKNY's over 200,000 fans as well as the millions of online Cyber Monday shoppers.
+The chief designer was unsure how to respond: on one hand was the desire to clearly explain the use of fur, on the other was to avoid escalating the publicity surrounding the matter.
+She needed an immediate strategy that would retain her brand's image and protect future sales.